DimitrisFortis/SQL-Tableau_Project_Wildfires_In_Canada/README.md

 # SQL/Tableau_Project_Wildfires_In_Canada

 # Introduction
-A SQL Analysis on Wildfires in Canada between 1950-2021
+A Data Analysis process using SQL & Tableau on the dataset "Wildfires in Canada between 1950-2021"

 Part 1: Data Cleaning using MySQL Workbench